Turkey wrestles with century-old legacy of Armenian massacres

 For nearly four decades, Eleftos tried to guard her grandmother Zarife's secret that she too had been born a Christian Armenian - and not a Muslim Kurd like all her neighbors in Onbasilar, a village set in the rocky hills of Turkey's Diyarbakir province.

 "But they knew.
-They insulted us, called us infidels," said Eleftos, 48, her graying hair tucked behind a white scarf.
+They insulted us, called us infidels," said Eleftos, 48, her greying hair tucked behind a white scarf.

 Eleftos is now ready to talk about her family's Armenian origins as attitudes in the Kurdish community change.
 "Now Kurds are the friends of Armenians.
 I am proud to be both," she said.